SAREhub/service-builder/README.md

 # Service Builder
 SAREhub Service Builder is a composer plugin which allows to inject recipes to projects.

+## Status
+This plugin is still under development process.

 ## Installation
 Install plugin in global environment by using command described below.